 The First Mover’s Advantage

-Usually, companies that end up being market leaders are those that were the first to develop a product or service.
+Usually, companies that end up being market leaders are the ones that were the first to develop a product or service.
 It allows a company to set the tone for the messaging of the benefits of their product, define its ideal characteristics, and eventually become a brand that is conflated with the offering.

 Market Leaders – Examples

 In India, the top seller of ramen noodles is a brand called Maggi, which has become a term used interchangeably with ramen noodles.
-Similarly, Sony introduced an MP3 player called the Walkman, which was more commonplace than the term MP3 player itself.
+Similarly, Sony introduced an MP3 player called the Walkman, which was more commonplace than the term MP3 player.
 Also, Apple sells MacBooks and iPhones, while other companies sell laptops and smartphones.

 Advantages of Being a Market Leader

 Market leaders are often able to leverage their position in order to increase cost efficiency.
-Not only are they able to employ large economies of scale to reduce the per-unit cost of the product, but they also use their first mover advantage to set price trends and essentially control the market.
+Not only are they able to employ large economies of scale to reduce the per-unit cost of the product, but they also use their first-mover advantage to set price trends and essentially control the market.